-Shipping Paper то: ABC Corporation 88 Valley Street Anywhere, VA DEF Corporation 55 FROM: Mountain Street Nowhere, CO Page n 1 of 1 Quantity HM Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.) proper shippir name from Colum 2 of the Hazardot Materials Table (2.3 is the Hazardot Class from Colum 3 of the Hazardot Materials Table (Un1076 is the Identification Number from Colum 1076 from 1000 from 1 on nee ng nn us e.) ord nn us e.) one e m
+Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des cription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
+2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identification Number Column Hazardo Table.)
+Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the stion from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation.